R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Our range of Dog Rose bare root plants (Rosa canina)

 We have bare root dog rose hedging plants in several sizes.
-The 1+0 specification plants are seedlings (often called whips) which were sown from seed in the spring and are sold during the following November to April months ie they are one year old.
+The 1+0 1 year old specification plants are seedlings (often called whips) which were sown from seed in the spring and are sold during the following November to April months ie they are one year old.
+We also have 2 year old 1+1 2 year old specification plants, grown as a seedling in the first year and then transplanted to grow on strongly with wider spacing giving access to more nutrients and moisture.
 We have dog rose bare root whips in several heights all grown by us in Herefordshire.

 We always have several batches of seed of dog rose including UK provenance and the highest quality imported seed so if the seed provenance is particularly important to you, please give us a call so that we can allocate plants from the most appropriate batch.